 For decades, mammography has been the gold standard for breast cancer screening.
 While it remains a valuable tool, it has a number of limitations.
 Firstly, mammography as a method is subjected to common mistakes, such as false positives and false negatives, which can lead to unnecessary anxiety and additional medical interventions.
 On the other hand, clinical breast exams, conducted by healthcare professionals, are subjective and may not always detect early-stage cancers.
 Biopsies, which are also used for cancer detection, although definitive, are invasive and resource-intensive, which makes them less ideal for large-scale screening.

-How AI is enhancing mammography screening
+How AI in radiology is enhancing mammography screening

 AI-powered algorithms have demonstrated remarkable advancements in mammography screening.
-By training on large datasets of mammograms, AI can learn to identify subtle patterns associated with early-stage breast cancer.
+By training on large datasets of mammograms, AI in the radiology market can learn to identify subtle patterns associated with early-stage breast cancer.
 This results in improved accuracy and sensitivity rates, reducing the number of false negatives and missed diagnoses.
 Furthermore, AI’s integration with mammography can optimize radiologists’ workflow, enabling them to focus on more complex cases and reducing interpretation time.

 AI-powered clinical decision support systems